Updated: Nov 18, 2020

 For instance, read the beginning paragraphs of a mystery novel.
 Is the reader involved with a character or does the POV keep them at a distance and make them merely "watch" a murder unfold, creating a sense of foreboding and ominousness—a technique that is so common in the genre.

-There are many reasons to choose a POV, but ultimately the best one will allow you to give the reader a highly emotional experience that will keep them invested until the end, and that they will remember for the rest of their lives.
+There are many reasons to choose a POV, but ultimately the best one will allow you to give the reader a highly emotional experience that will keep them invested until the end.
+One that they will hopefully remember for the rest of their lives.